FrannDzs/nVidia-modded-Inf/Readme.md

 ```

-After executing these two commands you need to reboot Windows.
+After executing these two commands you need to reboot Windows in order to apply the changes.